PThanapon/e7herodata/README.md

 - **Dash Framework**: The script utilizes the Dash framework to create an interactive web interface.

-- **User Interface**: It sets up a user-friendly interface with elements like dropdown menus, buttons, and images.
+- **User Interface**: It sets up a user-friendly interface with elements like dropdown menus to select the filters, visualizations, comments for the plots and a button to download the shown image.

 - **Callback Functions**: Dash callbacks are defined to handle user interactions.
 For example, selecting different filters or statistics updates the displayed character image, comment, and download link.